 Fasten the collar so you can fit two fingers between his neck and the collar.
 It should not be tight, but it should not be so loose that the pup can scratch it off or that comes off over his head with tension from the leash.
 The same goes for a harness.
 All gear should be fit correctly and this will be an ongoing concern as the pup continues to grow.

 There are a variety of harnesses on the market.
 A harness with a place to attach the leash in both the front and the back is something worth exploring.
 It can be a welcome aid in teaching an exuberant puppy not to pull when you are walking together.
-If you are interested in trying out a no pull harness, a good pet supply store will help you fit the correct size on your pup and allow you to take it for a test drive.
+If you are interested in trying a harness, a good pet supply store will help you fit the correct size on your pup and allow you to take it for a test drive.

-Get a leash of the proper length.
-When you hold it at (your) belly-button level, it should hang down a few inches past where it is connected to your puppy’s collar.
-There should be some slack in the leash while you are holding it in this position, but without the leash dragging on the floor.
+Get a leash of the proper length, generally 6 feet.
+When you hold it at (your) belly-button level, it should hang down a few inches past where it is connected to your puppy’s collar or harness.
+There should be some slack in the leash while you are holding it in this position, but without the leash dragging on the ground.